All My Friends

 Contact: jucromanis@gmail.com

-I respectfully acknowledge the ongoing Custodians of the lands and waterways where I work, live and travel.
-I extend my deep respect and gratitude to Elders, past and present.
+I respectfully acknowledge the ongoing Custodians of the Lands, waters and skies where I work, live and travel.
+I extend my deep respect and gratitude to Elders, past and present and acknowledge their continuing connection to Country and community.
 My work would not be possible without the many who have come before me, those who paved the way for future generations.

 Sovreignty has never been ceded.
 Always was and always will be.